cjacker/opensource-toolchain-stm32/README.md

 pyocd load <target hex file>.hex -t <target>
 ```

-You may noticed: if OpenOCD doesn't support specific target device, you have to write some codes, implement a flash driver and patch the OpenOCD to support the specific target device.
+You may noticed: if OpenOCD doesn't support specific target device, you have to patch OpenOCD to support it.

-For pyOCD, it will be much simpler.
+For pyOCD, it will be simpler.
 It can directly use flash algos included in CMSIS Device Family Packs (DFPs) as Keil MDK does.
 You can always find MDK packs for your part from part vendors.

 If your part is not supported by pyOCD by default, follow bellow steps to use vendor's 'device pack'.
 - Find corresponding 'device pack' file from part vendor and put it at the top dir of your project.